Skip to content

 ii.
 Include date of generation or use, as the replicability will evolve as the models increase in sophistication

 2. Ethical use.
-Per the White House AI Bill of Rights, all members of the Baruch community should be protected from:
+All members of the Baruch community should be protected from:

 ii. algorithmic discrimination